Skip to content

 • UTXOs

-You can read more about this service here.
+You can read more about this service in the Block Assembly Service documentation.

 2.7 Blockchain Service

-The Blockchain Service manages block updates and maintains the node's copy of the blockchain.
+The Blockchain Service manages block updates and maintains the node's copy of the blockchain through a Finite State Machine (FSM) that coordinates blockchain state transitions.

 Blockchain_Service_Container_Diagram.png